-Just like in the past, observing the FLAWS should be used as a reminder to check feed, light, litter, air, water, (bio) security, sanitation, space and staff and is a detailed approach to best management practices during brooding as well as the duration of the flock.
-Some critical areas to concentrate on are:
+Just like in the past, observing the FLAWS should be used as a reminder to check feed, light, litter, air, water, (bio) security, sanitation, space and staff and is a detailed

 - " Biosecurity. - " The downtime between flocks and what you are doing during this downtime. - " Pre-placement preparation before the chicks come to the farm. - " Having a strong coccidiosis prevention management strategy. - " Brooding management for around the first two weeks the birds are in the barn. - " Litter management from the pre-placement to the end of the flock. - " Water management, including quality, sanitation and access. - " Feed management, including quality and access. - " Stocking density. - " Environmental management of temperature, relative humidity, ventilation and lighting. - " Monitoring the birds during the flock through transition times during the flock, feed and water consumption, and performance of the flock. - " Have a flock health management program with your veterinarian. - " Walking the barns to assess equipment and the flock. - " Picking up the mortality, and cull birds as early as possible. - " Communication and coordination between all those involved in helping with the success of your farm.
-AMU
+ANU

-Kayla Price, Ph.D.
-Canadian Poultry Technical Manager Alltech Canada
+Kayla Price, Ph.D.Canadian Poultry Technical Manager Alltech Canada